 Wind water tight (WWT) containers.
 These types of containers are the next grade up from as-is.
 Their doors will work, and the container does not have any leaks.
 Wind water tight containers are ideal for customers that need storage, without an extended service life.
 Some may be refurbishable.
 These types of containers are decommissioned from shipping lines, due to defects.
 Conexwest occasionally has them on inventory, but not often.
 When we sell as-is containers, we inspect them for our customers.
 Because of the guesswork, however, we usually only have a few.
 We take no risks with our quality and inventory.
 Customer satisfaction is our highest priority.

-Cargo-worthy (CW) containers.
+Cargo Worthy (CW) containers.
 These containers are structurally sound with functional doors.
 They are in significantly better condition and are younger than as-is or WWT containers.
 They will pass an IICL Marine Survey inspection.
 They are leak-proof with a long service life.
 Conexwest obtains these containers directly from shipping lines.
 They have not been decommissioned.
 Shipping lines make a profit by selling them to Conexwest.
-Conexwest only rents and sells Cargo-worthy containers.
+Conexwest recommends only new or cargo worthy containers.

 The main consideration is cost.
 Shipping containers depreciate most within their first five years.
 A cargo-worthy container still has equity and a potential service life of 10-20 years.
 If you don’t need a new shipping container, the cost savings may be ideal.
 In some cases, you may not need the shelf life of a new container.
 You can buy what you need.